 ResearchMy research interests are with the design of computer vision systems practical for field robotic applications.
 Computer vision, although a very promising perceptual tool, has been under-utilized in field robotics because of the difficulties creating reliable systems.
 It is the harsh nature of the environments that is especially challenging for computer vision systems.
 There are field robotic applications where computer vision is the only feasible perceptual mechanism due to its small size, low weight, long working range, and the rich nature of the information it provides.
 Therefore, it is essential to keep researching ways to improve the performance of computer vision systems under challenging conditions in order to further progress the development of field robotics.
-Currently working on two main projects, river mapping and yield estimation in vineyards.
-Below are some links, videos and summaries of these two projects.
+Below are some links, videos and summaries of some of my research.

 | River Mapping |